NomadicWeb/next.skatepal.co.uk/README.md

 TODO
 ====
   - clean up content on existing site
-    - project filter working
+    - organise project filters
-    - team filters working
+    - organise team filters
-  - Implement changes we agreed on
-    - filter videos - DONE
-    - filter for team members - DONE
-  - Add Donate button - Martin
   - Implement translations
-  - Add links to twitter, facebook and youtube tooltips at side
+  - Add links to twitter, facebook and youtube tooltips at side - LUKE -
   - Add Timmy and Sams face in team
   - Remove Google API calls from the head.
 Only load on project page
   - Figure out how to update the pages on the site (without nuking all content)